A thrilling second-chance romantic suspense saga from USA Today bestselling author Tia Louise.

-My closest relative, a man I barely know, is hunched in the fetal position on the couch.
-Eyes closed, both his hands are between his knees, and his lips have disappeared between his teeth.
+My closest living relative, a man I barely know, is hunched in the fetal position on the couch.
+Eyes closed, both his hands are between his knees, and his lips have disappeared in his teeth.

 He could be sleeping, napping while watching a television show.
 Only the screen is black, and he’s not responding.